fernandymaret/kasat-showcase/README.md

 The repository is intended exclusively for portfolio presentation, project documentation, and professional evaluation purposes.

-Source code, production infrastructure, deployment configurations, sensitive data, and proprietary implementation details are not publicly available.
+Source code, production infrastructure, deployment configurations, sensitive data, proprietary implementation details, and operational data are not publicly available.

-© 2026 Fernandy Maret Astriawan — Developed under the MarchTech brand.

 ---

-# License
+## License

 All Rights Reserved.

 See the LICENSE file for details.

+© 2026 Fernandy Maret Astriawan — Developed under the MarchTech brand.